jviteMx/AMDCapstone/README/README.md

 There are two ways to access the data base
 1) via terminal
-	1.a)if on linux or Mac run command: sudo docker exec -it AMDcontainer bash 1.b)if on windows run command: docker exec -it AMDcontainer bash 2.) a line the says "Root"with a memory address pops up propmting to enter a command.
+	1.  a)if on linux or Mac run command: sudo docker exec -it AMDcontainer bash
+	1.  b)if on windows run command: docker exec -it AMDcontainer bash
+	2.) a line the says "Root"with a memory address pops up propmting to enter a command.
 		Enter command: mongo
 	3.) to view the data base enter command: showdb

 2) via mongodb plugin for vscode
 	1) go to extensions in vscode and search for mongodb plugin and download